Maiden Bradley: Early history

 The village takes its name from the leper hospital for maidens founded in the 12th century, which had royal connections; the hospital closed in the 14th century.
 Bradley means a wide clearing or wood; Brad = Broad (OE) and Ley = clearing (OE).
-1½ miles south-west of the village is the deserted medieval village of Yarnfield (Gernefelle in Domesday Book), now a farming hamlet.
+1½ miles south-west of the village is the deserted medieval village of Yarnfield (Gernefelle in the Domesday Book of 1086), now a farming hamlet.
 Formerly in the county of Somerset, Yarnfield was transferred to Wiltshire in 1895.

 The earliest reference to the village is a Saxon land charter of 878, when the area had already been occupied for thousands of years.
-There are numerous tumuli including a Bronze Age barrow opened by Richard Colt Hoare in 1807; it contained a complete skeleton accompanied by numerous grave goods, some of which are held by the Wiltshire Museum at Devizes.
+There are numerous tumuli including a Bronze Age barrow opened by Richard Colt Hoare in 1807; it contained a complete skeleton accompanied by numerous grave goods, some of which are now held by the Wiltshire Museum at Devizes.

 Maiden Bradley was historically in the hundred of Mere in Wiltshire, while Yarnfield was within the Norton Ferris hundred in Somerset.

 Medieval centuries and priory

 By the mid-11th century, Bradley had developed as a large manor.
 The lord of the manor was Tostig Godwinson, brother of King Harold.
-The Domesday Book of 1086 assessed Bradelei at 4000 acre worth £10 a year.
+The Domesday Book assessed Bradelei at 4000 acre worth £10 a year.
 The men numbered 6 villeins, 13 bordars, and 4 slaves.

 In the early 12th century, the manor was added to the extensive landholdings of the prominent steward to Henry II, Manasser Biset.
 Sometime before 1164, Biset founded an asylum for girls suffering from leprosy, choosing a site north of the village where the present priory ruins stand.
 A proctor and his assistants ran the asylum.
 Biset's son Henry and daughter Margaret were among later benefactors.

-In 1189, the Bishop of Salisbury changed the institution into an Augustinian priory, dedicated to St. Mary and St. Lazarus.
+In 1189, the Bishop of Salisbury changed the institution into an Augustinian priory, dedicated to St Mary and St Lazarus.
 The priory enjoyed royal protection, and prospered until the Dissolution of the Monasteries in 1536 or 1537.
 Its land was awarded by the King to local landowner Thomas Seymour, the brother of the 1st Duke of Somerset.
 The property has remained in the family since then.

 A Monday market was authorised in 1267 and continued to be held each week for several centuries.
 The wide variety of goods included local produce and, later, coal from the Somerset mines.